aitrailblazer/ASAPKnowledgeNavigator/README.md

 **ASAPKnowledgeNavigator** is an advanced AI-powered project designed to enhance knowledge navigation and retrieval. **It builds upon the foundation laid by `sec-edgar` and `SEC-RAG-Navigator-db`, providing a user-friendly interface for querying and interacting with SEC filings.** Leveraging .NET 9 Aspire for cutting-edge front and back end development and Fluent UI for a modern and intuitive user interface, this tool enables users to perform natural language searches like, **"What are the risk factors in the latest 10-K filing of TSLA?"** ASAPKnowledgeNavigator seamlessly integrates with the other tools in the suite, allowing users to quickly find and understand the information they need.

+based on .net 9 Aspire

+integrating applications into a .NET Aspire app via Dockerfiles and container-based builds.
+This is especially helpful to integrate applications written in languages that .NET Aspire does not have a native integration for,

 sec-edgar-ws
+Python, Dockerfile, web service
+This project retrieves and processes financial data from the SEC EDGAR RESTful APIs.
+It includes functionality for:
+- Retrieving company CIKs by ticker.
+- Fetching filing histories.
+- Downloading specific filings.

 go-sec-edgar-ws
+for thml to pdf conversion
+Go, Dockerfile, web service

 ---

 ## Azure Resources Used